-• A mandatory set of training topics and specific training was provided and regularly up-dated to support staff to meet people's individual and diverse needs.

-• A comprehensive induction process which met the requirements of the nationally recognised Care Certificate framework was used as the induction tool.

-• Staff supervision and appraisals were provided and there were opportunities for continued professional development.
+- A mandatory set of training topics and specific training was provided and regularly up-dated to support staff to meet people's individual and diverse needs.
+One staff member was overdue for one topic but we were told that this was due for completion. - A comprehensive induction process which met the requirements of the nationally recognised care certificate framework was used as the induction tool. - •Staff supervision and appraisals were provided and there were opportunities for continued professional development.